Tejaasree/HR-Data-Analysis-Dashboard/README.md

 - Prepared dataset for analysis

 3.Data Modeling
--Structured data for analysis
+- Structured data for analysis
--Created calculated columns and measures using DAX
+- Created calculated columns and measures using DAX

 4.KPI Development using DAX
 Created measures such as: